railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 appropriate Purchase Order that you've left in the draft state and link that to the tender.

-In the general list of purchase orders, Open ERP shows, in the new second column :guilabel:`Purchase Tender`, if the order has a tender reference.
+In the general list of purchase orders, OpenERP shows, in the new second column :guilabel:`Purchase Tender`, if the order has a tender reference.

-When one of the orders about a tender is confirmed, all of the other orders are automatically cancelled by Open ERP.
+When one of the orders about a tender is confirmed, all of the other orders are automatically cancelled by OpenERP.
 That enables you to accept just one order for a particular tender.

 Price revisions
 ---------------

-Open ERP supports several methods of calculating and automatically updating product costs:
+OpenERP supports several methods of calculating and automatically updating product costs:

 * Standard price: manually fixed, and